capactio/capact/docs/proposal/20210112-db-populator.md

-# Strategy to populate OCF manifest to OCH
+# Strategy to populate OCF manifest to Hub

 Created on 2021-01-12 by Łukasz Oleś (@lukaszo)